 Don’t: get going without agreeing on a price first.

 Okay, okay — I’d be a downright liar if I said I hadn’t broken this rule in some places around the world, but it’s incredibly important.
-The excitement of travel can make it easy to get carried away — that, and $1 beers in cheaper countries don’t hurt either.
-Know your limit.
+The excitement of travel can make it easy to get carried away, and $1 beers don’t hurt either.
 Nevertheless, I’m no party pooper.
 There’s a happy medium that allows you to enjoy nightlife and a hearty serving of pisco sours (shoutout to you, Peru).

 If you see me in a bar or club, I’m always holding my drink from the top so that its covered.
-It’s utter bullsh*t that we have to be so careful, but ‘better safe than sorry’ isn’t terribly hard to follow.
+It’s utter bullsh*t that we have to be so careful, but ‘better safe than sorry’ is a thought worth following.
+Stick with people you trust, even if you’ve only known them for a short amount of time.

 Do: have some fun!
 Go tear up the dance floor and try local liquors!